KomodoPlatform/developer-docs/docs/basic-docs/start-here/learning-launchpad/learning-path-outline.md

 ##### Basic Environment Setup for Linux VPS

-Many, if not most, developers in the Komodo ecosystem use a Linux-based Virtual Private Server to build software.
+Many, if not most, developers in the Komodo ecosystem use a Linux-based Virtual Private Server (VPS) to build software.
 Working on a VPS simplifies many aspects of the development process, as the VPS grants the developer a disposable and rapidly customizable environment for troubleshooting.

 There are free VPS services available and links are provided.